 The Guomindang (Wade-Giles: Kuomintang), or Chinese Nationalist Party, was China’s largest revolutionary and republican party until the late 1930s.
-Its primary mission was to unify China under a republican government.
+Formed by nationalists in the wake of the 1911 Revolution, its primary mission was to unify China under a republican government.

 Formed by Sun Yixian and his followers in 1912, the Guomindang became the largest party in both houses of the National Assembly, China’s newly formed legislature.
 When autocratic president Yuan Shikai rendered the assembly powerless and dissolved it, he also declared the Guomindang an illegal organisation.